Tularemia is a rare bacterial infection. The effects of the infection will depend on where the exposure occurs. It can be deadly if not treated.

 Ulceroglandular symptoms (skin and lymph gland problems): Raised, red bump that continues to swellRaised area opens, drains pus, and forms an ulcerMay form a dark scabSwollen, tender lymph nodesFeverChills

-Glandular symptoms (problems in lymph nodes): Swollen, tender lymph nodes, but not sore
+Glandular symptoms (problems in lymph nodes): Swollen, tender lymph nodes

 Oculoglandular symptoms (problems in eyes and lymph nodes): Sensitivity to lightTearingPuffy eyelidSwelling, redness, and sores in the eyeSwollen lymph nodes

 Oropharyngeal symptoms (mouth and throat problems): Irritated membranes in the mouthSore throatUlcers in the throat or on tonsilsSwollen lymph nodes